ChunaraLab/ChunaraLab.github.io/DSPH/index.md

 ## Modules
 {: .d-block }
 The following five modules are included.
-Each module may be accompanied with paper and other discussions.
+Sample papers for discussion on each topic are included.

 <ol>
   <li>What is data science